 - 1. Align and place the touchpad into the slot on the palm-rest and keyboard assembly. - 2.
 Replace the two (M2x2) screws along with the bracket to secure the touchpad to the palm-rest and keyboard assembly. - 3.
 Slide the touchpad cable onto its connector on the system board and close the latch to secure the cable. - 4.
-Align and place the touchpad bracket into the slot on the palm-rest and keyboard assembly. - 5.
-Replace the three (M1.6x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 6.
-Lower the latch of the touchpad cable once it is connected to the connector on the system board.
+Adhere the adhesive tape back on touchpad bracket. - 5.
+Align and place the touchpad bracket into the slot on the palm-rest and keyboard assembly.

+- 6. Replace the three (M1.6x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 7.
+Route the audio cable, and replace the adhesive tape.